 This lyric from The Verve seemed to capture the thought perfectly;

 The human connection is the primary goal, and reading through Interaction Design, the user-centered approach is key; finding a way for engagement, appeal and touch.
-I decided to focus on secrets after seeing a few different sources including a compelling series of photographs by Simon Jessop that were in The Guardian every Saturday1 for a period of eighteen months (see figure 1).
+I decided to focus on secrets after seeing a few different sources including a compelling series of photographs by Simon Jessop that was in The Guardian every Saturday for a period of eighteen months.

 1 Simon Jessop is a photographer who was commissioned to take photographs of strangers holding a blackboard with their handwritten secret on it, in front of their face to avoid detection.
 It proved to be a very popular and engaging series that can be seen on his site.